mwibrow/calvin/README.md

 and the current version of *CALVin* was developed to be used with Arabic children, but in principle can be used with other populations with different language backgrounds.
-Howver, it should be noted that the interface to *CALVin* is somewhat "colourful" (possibly garish) in order to contrast with the somewhat "un-fun" and drab interfaces developed for research software.
+However, it should be noted that the interface to *CALVin* is somewhat "colourful" (possibly garish) in order to contrast with the somewhat "un-fun" and drab interfaces developed for research software.